Podcast Studio Design Tips For Beginners With Starting Cost

 Virtual Background

-If you are on a budget and you are still in the process of setting up your space, virtual backgrounds could be a way to save your podcast background.
+If you are on a budget and you are still in the process of setting up your podcast studio space, virtual backgrounds could be a way to save your podcast background.

 It is not ideal yet.
 However, a better solution than having your audience see an “under construction” room, am I right?